apache/spark/docs/configuration.md

   <td>
     Whether to allow event logs to use erasure coding, or turn erasure coding off, regardless of filesystem defaults.
-On HDFS, erasure coded files will not update as quickly as regular replicated files, so they application updates will take longer to appear in the History Server.
+On HDFS, erasure coded files will not update as quickly as regular replicated files, so the application updates will take longer to appear in the History Server.
-    Note that even if this is true, spark will still not force the file to erasure coding, it will simply use filesystem defaults.
+    Note that even if this is true, Spark will still not force the file to use erasure coding, it will simply use filesystem defaults.
   </td>
 </tr>
 <tr>